vibewell25/vibewell/docs/docs/guides/web3-payments-integration.md

-# Web3 Cryptocurrency Payment Integration for Vibewell
+# Web3 Cryptocurrency Payment Integration for VibeWell

-This document outlines the implementation plan and technical specifications for integrating cryptocurrency payments into the Vibewell platform.
+This document outlines the implementation plan and technical specifications for integrating cryptocurrency payments into the VibeWell platform.

 ## Table of Contents